 13. The Photographer’s Ephemeris

-This app is a must for photographers.
+This app is an important app for photographers traveling to Iceland.
 It shows what time the sun and moon set and rise, plus the direction they’ll be rising/setting in.
-This information is available well in advance so you can go through the dates you’ll be visiting Iceland to check the times & locations for each of the locations you want to photograph.
+This information is available well in advance so you can go through the dates you’ll be in Iceland to check the times & locations for each of the locations you want to photograph.
 This is great for planning out the sunrise, and sunset shots to ensure you’re in the right place, at the right time.
+The app uses your GPS to figure out where you are, or you can pick a location you want to see the information for.

 The Photographer’s Ephemeris is not free, but it’s definitely worth buying.
 They do, however, have a web version that is free to use.
 I do recommend grabbing the app for your mobile though as it’s much easier to use, and supporting the developer helps ensure this great app is maintained.